

 2013: Atyabi, Adham

-• The Claire Corani Prize in Physics may be awarded annually by the South Australian Women in Physics Group at the annual Claire Corani Memorial Lecture, sponsored by the Australian Institute of Physics, on the recommendation of the College of Science and Engineering (hereinafter referred to as the College).
+• The Claire Corani Prize in Physics may be awarded annually by the South Australian Branch of the Australian Institute of Physics at the annual Claire Corani Memorial Lecture, on the recommendation of the College of Science and Engineering (hereinafter referred to as the College).

 • To be eligible for consideration, students must be female, enrolled as full-time or part-time students, and have completed a minimum of 27 units of second year topics of which at least one third of the units must be in second year physics topics.